openstack-archive/faafo/doc/source/development.rst

     $ pip install -r requirements.txt
     $ python setup.py install

 Open a new screen or tmux session.
-Aftwards run the api, worker, producer, and tracker services in the foreground, each service in a separate window.
+Aftwards run the api, worker, and producer services in the foreground, each service in a separate window.

 .. code::

     $ source .venv/bin/activate; faafo-api
     $ source .venv/bin/activate; faafo-worker
-    $ source .venv/bin/activate; faafo-tracker
     $ source .venv/bin/activate; faafo-producer